espressif/esp-faq/docs/en/software-framework/peripherals/lcd.rst

 Do ESP series development boards with screens support GUI development using the Arduino IDE?
 -----------------------------------------------------------------------------------------------------------------

-  - Currently, the official LCD driver library for Arduino development, `ESP32_Display_Panel <https://github.com/esp-arduino-libs/ESP32_Display_Panel>`__, has been released.
-It can be downloaded directly in the Arduino IDE.
-For supported development boards, please refer to the `documentation <https://github.com/esp-arduino-libs/ESP32_Display_Panel#espressif-development-boards>`__.
+  - The official LCD driver library for Arduino development, `ESP32_Display_Panel <https://github.com/esp-arduino-libs/ESP32_Display_Panel>`__, has been released.
+It can be directly downloaded on the Arduino IDE.
+For supported development boards, please refer to the `documentation <https://github.com/esp-arduino-libs/ESP32_Display_Panel/blob/master/README.md#espressif-development-boards>`__.
   - Several points to note:

     - ESP32_Display_Panel relies on `arduino-esp32 <https://github.com/espressif/arduino-esp32>`__.